UK unemployment edges closer to Bank of England threshold

 LONDON Britain's unemployment rate fell to 7.6 percent in the three months to September, bringing it closer to the level at which the Bank of England will consider raising interest rates.

-The figures, which lifted the pound and pushed government bond prices lower, were released an hour before the Bank of England was expected to acknowledge the labor market is recovering faster than it recently thought.
+The figures, which lifted the pound and pushed government bond prices lower, were released an hour before the BoE was expected to acknowledge the labour market is recovering faster than it recently thought.

 The BoE has made unemployment the lynchpin of its plan to keep interest rates at a record low and has said it will not raise them until the jobless rate falls at least to 7 percent.